PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

+* Boltac struggling to find something in the sack to create suspense.
 "That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."

+"Magic is like a vast, underground reservoir of water," began Dimsbury, droning into what was shaping up to be a long lecture.
+"Is that why you live in the earth like a gopher."
+"No, not literally underground, you thick, literal man, I mean it pool and flows beneath the surface of our reality.
+Beneath all realties, in fact.
+And I have found a way to coax it to the surface.
+Draw this energy to us.
+And create a deeper, broader opening than any "
+"So your digging a well for magic?
+Is that it?"
+"Close enough for a coarse man such as you."
+"En-henh."

 ## The Bag ##